Wood grain: Woodworking

+Woods with straight grains are the easiest to work, while woods with interlocked grains are the most difficult.

+Support

 Grain alignment must be considered when joining pieces of wood, or designing wooden structures.
 For example, a stressed span is less likely to fail if tension is applied along the grain, rather than across the grain.
 Grain direction will also affect the type of warping seen in the finished item.